mbn0/obsidian/FormBuilder/Postman Collections.md

 - when saving multiple datasets with save name and description, no error is retrieved, normal response and nothing happens.

 # Design Issues
-- if endpoint name is too long it exceeds the box for it in the postman-addition page
+- if endpoint name or URL is too long it exceeds the box for it in the postman-addition page
+- Temp fix: truncate link string if it exceeds 30 characters. issue: not dynamic, does not scale with window size.